Employment Relations Authority

 Where there are health

 issues arising from the employee’s actions, these can validly be taken into account.
-However, the employer still needs to determine whether the actual action was ‘serious’ and should not automatically categorise it as serious merely because there is a health
+However, the employer still needs to determine whether the actual action was ‘serious’ and should not automatically categorise it as serious merely because there is a health and safety element.

 By Karen Radich, specialist employment law barrister at Clifton Chambers